nikitavoloboev/data/life/happiness.md

 - Predictable sleep patterns.
 Set an alarm both to wake up and go to sleep.
 - Let go of societies values and expectations.
 If you feel a pressure to be successful, let that go.
 Swallow your pride, stay away from the desire to fullfill other people's expectation of you (if you can).
 - Help people around you.
 If you are a good musician, start a meetup group in a park and teach people how to play guitar.
 If you are good at coding, start a meetup group in the public library to teach people how to code.
 Limit your students to 2-3 and try to make a deep, positive impact in their lives.
-- From my experience, practicing empathy and helping others around me helped alot.
+- From my experience, practicing empathy and helping others around me helped a lot.
 Be aware though, don't fall into the trap of trying to measure success by quantity.
-Its better to help 2-3 people become REALLY REALLY good than to help 100 people get average skills.
+Its better to help 2-3 people become really really good than to help 100 people get average skills.